Things New and Old

 D. The Applications and Interviews

 The application forms for membership with the new church – the Sungai Dua Church (Reformed Baptist) – were made available in Dec 1992.
-Those who believed and agreed with the teachings that have been expounded were encouraged to apply to be the founding members of the new church.
+Those who believed and agreed with the teachings that had been expounded were encouraged to apply to be the founding members of the new church.
 Out of a group of about twenty adults, only seven applied for membership.
-In January 1993 Pastor Poh interviewed the seven applicants with brother Sing present.
-All the seven were considered eligible for membership.
+In January 1993 Pastor Poh interviewed the seven applicants with Brother Sing present.
+All seven were considered eligible for membership.
 However two of them were not yet biblically baptized and the arrangement was made for their baptism in the Fettes Park Baptist Church on Feb 13, 1993.
-Sri Hartamas Church authorized Sing to administer the baptism on Leow Sian Beng and Wong Yu Ling.
+Sri Hartamas Church authorized** Sing to administer the baptism of Leow Sian Beng and Wong Yu Ling.

-The application for membership was kept open till the week before the proposed date for the Constitution of the new work.
+The membership application was kept open till the week before the proposed date for the Constitution of the new work.
 However, no further application was received.
-So the seven, together with brother Sing and his wife Alice formed the nine (9) founder members of the new church.
+So the seven, together with Brother Sing and his wife Alice formed the nine (9) founder members of the new church.
 The rest who did not join felt that the teachings were too narrow and the church to be constituted was going to be too distinctly 1689 church, and not just a generally reformed church.
-They probably did not appreciate the implications of the one condition laid down by Pastor Poh for agreeing to help the group to constitute into a distinctly 1689 church.
+They probably did not appreciate the implications of the one condition laid down by Pastor Poh for agreeing to help the group to constitute a distinctly 1689 church.
 Some of those who did not join the new church later became antagonistic and bitter against the new church.

 Meanwhile, Sing finished his last day of work as an architect on Saturday, Feb 27, 1993.
 Over the next week, he moved to Penang to make arrangements for accommodation for his family as well as taking the meetings for the first weekend of March.
 At the beginning of April, he and his young family moved into their rented house in Taman Pekaka.
 The wife, Alice was in her seventh month of pregnancy and was expecting their third child - [Jo-Hanan, born June 15].